Rishabh672003/Neovim/README.md

 ## Automatting the whole process of building neovim from source and applying the config

+**Note: this will install a lot of dependencies so use it only after reading the script and if you know what you are doing, I will not be responsible if you break anything on your system**

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Rishabh672003/Neovim/main/install.sh)
 ```